 First Order Motion Model: Full-body animation from a single image – University of Trento

-Outlook: 3D-aware body motion transfer considers depth and perspective.
-Neural body avatars enable photorealistic full-body deepfakes in real-time.
+Outlook: 3D-aware body motion transfer accounts for depth and perspective.
+Neural body avatars enable photorealistic full-body deepfakes in real time.

 6. Fully Synthetic (Completely Invented)

-Completely invented people, scenes, or events.
+Entirely invented people, scenes or events.
 StyleGAN (NVIDIA Research, Karras et al.) and Stable Diffusion generate photorealistic faces of people who never existed.
-This Person Does Not Exist demonstrates their persuasiveness.
+This Person Does Not Exist shows just how convincing they are.

 Viral March 2023: Pope in a designer puffer jacket – millions thought it was real – Midjourney / Wikimedia Commons / Public Domain